 - Complete replacement – Removing all traces of the old roof down to the rafters and completely replacing with new 18mm OSB3.

 To see information on over boarding of a felt roof see our Fibreglass FAQ page

 When and how to overboard a flat roof

-A flat roof stripped, the plywood timber is in very good condition but is contaminated with Bitumen.
+A flat roof stripped - The plywood timber is in very good condition but is contaminated with Bitumen.
 This is an ideal candidate for over boarding with OSB3.
-Bitumen traces are a contaminant to fiberglass and must be completely covered.
+Bitumen traces are a contaminant to fibreglass and must be completely covered.

 When to replace a flat roof decking

 This seems to be most times unfortunately, normally the roof has been leaking onto chipboard and this has turned into what we call ‘ Weetabix ‘ a horrible crumbly weak substrate.
 On the other hand the decking may have a bad fall ( slope ) and be ponding ( holding areas of water without running off ) in which case it will be preferable to correct with firing strips onto the rafters first.
 When fibreglassing always leave a 25mm gap between any new roof and where it abuts a wall, and as mentioned above a 3mm gap between boards when using standard square edge 8 by 4′s instead of the interlocking T&G.